| | | |

 Chen Tai Chi - Live Online Tuition

-Instructor Nicola is passionate about sharing Chen Tai Chi with her students.
-She provides live online private tuition via Zoom video call from UK time-zone or through distance learning videos at a time convenient to you.
-The Chen style Tai Chi syllabus covers Chen foundations, silk reeling drills, 5 elements form, 4 corners form, 18 form, 74 form laojia yi lu.
+Hello, I'm Nicola.
+I am passionate about sharing Chen Tai Chi with my students.
+I teach online private tuition via Zoom video call or via distance learning videos.
+There is also one live stream class a week focusing on the Chen foundations / jibengong.
+The Chen Tai Chi forms are taught with structured progression via Vimeo video courses.
 Learn through traditional methods to improve the quality of your movements, expand your knowledge and develop your training.
-Join Nicola's virtual classroom, teaching "from my home to yours".
+Join my virtual classroom, teaching "from my home to yours".